mjhm/chai-match-pattern/README.md

 ## Transforms

 Hopefully you will only need complex transform functions occasionally because they reduce the clarity of test patterns.
-However they are nevertheless occasionally useful and ultimately quite powerful.
+However they are nevertheless useful and ultimately quite powerful.

 Transforms such as `_.sortBy:email` above are inserted as a sole key value that wraps the target pattern.
 It's a little unintuitive but the transform functions are applied to the values under test, not to the pattern.